The year the music might die: British clubs face closure

 “In total, these venues are going to be over 60 million pounds ($78.3 million) in debt" by the end of September, Davyd said.

-The government announced on Jul.25 that 2.25 million pounds would be funneled to 150 grassroots venues that would otherwise have been out of cash by the end of September.
-The fund was the first slice of a 1.57 billion pound “culture recovery package” that was rolled out on Jul.
+The government announced in late July that 2.25 million pounds ($266 million) would be funneled to 150 grassroots venues that would otherwise have been out of cash by the end of September.
+The fund was the first slice of a 1.57 billion-pound ($1.86 billion) “culture recovery package” that was rolled out on Jul.
 5.

 Davyd welcomed the emergency fund, but cautioned that this was just a “short term fix,” one that was only aimed at helping “venues identified as being in crisis.”